 Some of the more commonly found insects are the milkweed bugs in the Lygaeidae family.
 The small milkweed bug (Lygaeus kalmii) and the large milkweed bug (Oncopeltus fasciatus).
 The following pictures show two stages of the nymph growth and highlight their clustering habit.

 In the Hemiptera order there is an aphid that uses milkweeds, the oleander aphid or milkweed aphid (Aphis nerii).
-The Natural History of Orange County California has fascinating pictures of various stages of this aphid, including one in the process of molting.

 Seems no matter what plant we pick, there’s a moth or two that use it!
 The moths sequester the secondary metabolite (compounds not directly related to primary functions) of the milkweeds making them unpalatable to bats.
 Dogbanes have this same chemical; the Euchaetes egle (Milkweed Tussock Moth) is munching a dogbane leaf in the photo.
 The bright colors of the caterpillars warn predators of their bad taste, but the adults warn with clicking sounds (Simmons and Conner 1996).
 Tussock moths are not to be handled without protection; they have urticating hairs between the soft ones which can irritate your skin.
 Cycnia collaris is a tiger moth who feeds on milkweeds; its caterpillar is a brilliant orange while the adult is white with a bright yellow edge.